WaltonRobotics/Reefscape/docs/Algae.md

 ### State Diagram

 Algae has its own state machine this year cuz its soooooo special like that.
-NOTE: OverrideReq->T at any state will go to OVERRIDE

 ```mermaid
 stateDiagram